luk1897/Research-Track-1/README.md

        print "Now I am aligned with the token! call forward with parameters 25, 0.5
     endif
-    if angle is smaller than
+    if angle is smaller than minus threshold for the orientation print "Better turn on the left."
+       call turn with -2, 0.5 in order to turn on the left endif
+    if angle is greater than threshold for the orientation print "Better turn on the right"
+       call turn with -2, 0.5 on the right"